pH-7/eu-vat-validator/README.md

 ## Optimization (Suggestion)

-Depending of the use of this library, it could be handy to cache the result specifically for a specified VAT number.
+Depending of the use of this library, it could be handy to cache the result specifically for each specified VAT number.

 ## Requirements